ple1n/awesome/philosophy.md

 # Not all things are in total order

-Here I present a useful pieceful of thought that is fairly pervasively used in identifying reality.
+Here I present a useful pieceful of thought that is fairly pervasively used in identifying reality, coming from

 **Many things are falsely assumed to be in a total order, such as looks, which profoundly shape the worldviews of many people**